-100 Questions About the Royal Wedding Answered!
+110 Questions About the Royal Wedding Answered!

 They’ve been extremely supportive, according to the couple.
 Harry described them as “a solid support and my grandparents as well have been – have been wonderful throughout this whole process and they’ve known for quite some time.”

-29. How does Harry think Meghan would have gotten along with his mother, Princess Diana?
+29. Does Harry think Meghan would have gotten along with his mother, Princess Diana?

 Absolutely!
 “Oh they’d be thick as thieves, without question,” he said during their interview.
 “I think she would be over the moon, jumping up and down, you know so excited for me, but then, as I said, would have probably been best friends – best friends with Meghan.”